Summary Definition: Methods for demonstrating a health care plan’s affordability under the Affordable Care Act (ACA) to avoid tax penalties.

 Disadvantages: This method can become complicated to administer if an employee goes out on unpaid leave or works erratic hours that make the employee’s W-2 pay less than expected.

 The poverty level guidelines are not available until the end of January or later, therefore IRS guidance allows employers to use the poverty guidelines in effect within six months before the first day of the employer’s plan year.
-This means an employer with a January 1, 2024 plan year start may use the 2023 federal poverty guideline amount to determine the 2024 ACA Federal Poverty Level (FPL) Safe Harbor monthly threshold amount.
+In other words, an employer with a January 1, 2024 plan year start may use the 2023 federal poverty guideline amount to determine the 2024 FPL safe harbor's monthly threshold amount.

 For 2024, the FPL for a one-person household is $14,580, which means for a plan to be called affordable the maximum monthly premium for self-only coverage can’t exceed $101.94.